Is the U.S. B1 or B2 visa easy to get?

 Previous B1/B2 Visas

-Of course, if you've been previously approved for a B1/B2 visa and entered the US, and returned to your country, this works in your favor.
-It proves we can trust you to not overstay.
-However, if you previously overstayed, your odds are greatly diminished.
+Of course, if you've been previously approved for a B1/B2 visa and entered the U.S., and returned to your country, this works in your favor.
+It proves you can be trusted not to overstay.
+However, if you previously overstayed, your odds of approval are lower.

 Purpose of Travel

-The more specific and precise your purpose of travel is, the better your case for travel.
-If you simply state a vague purpose like "tourism", you're not very convincing.
-However, if you are attending a specific conference in your profession, or attending a wedding, or spectating an event like a concert or solar eclipse, or anything else that is very specific and has a convincing reason to be in a specific place at a specific time, this builds a better case.
+The more specific and precise your purpose of travel is, the better your case for a travel visa. .
+If you are attending a specific conference in your profession, or attending a wedding, or watching an event like a concert or solar eclipse, or anything else that is very specific and has a convincing reason to be in a specific place at a specific time, this builds a better case.

 Denial Rates by Country

-The following table is straight from NVC statistics showing the actual numbers for 2016.
+What is the rejection rate of a B1 or B2 visa based on your home country?
+The following table is straight from NVC statistics showing the actual numbers for 2022.
 The country doesn't necessarily play a role in your likelihood of approval or denial.
 What's more likely is that people in high denial countries tend to not be qualified.
 Use our approval odds calculator to determine if you may have a good shot at approval or not.